-In fact, the ASP community uses the SM semantics inability to assign a model to OLONs as a means to impose ICs, such as $a \leftarrow not a, X$, where the OLON over a prevents X from being true in any model.
+An OLON is a loop with an odd number of "negative" arcs as in definition 2.
+In fact, the SM semantics community uses that inability as a means to impose ICs, such as $a \leftarrow not \ a, X$, where the OLON over a prevents X from being true in any model.